rlb222/toKirby/README.md

 ## Use in Kirby
 You can install the Kirby Starter kit and copy exported Perch content into it.
-Also install the plugin `Kirby Block Preview` so the repeating regions will have inline editing similar to Perch Admin behaviour.
+Also install the plugin `Kirby Fields Block` so the repeating regions will have inline editing similar to Perch Admin behaviour.
 The Blueprint files are set up to use this Kirby Plugin.

 ## ToDo